ActiveMargins/stRatstat/README.md

 Load, resize, and save the image
 ```
-#if you already have the full path to the file you want to load just run:
+#Load image into R. Use path to the file you want to load:
 im <- load.image("/somedirectory/myfile.png")

-#negative arguemnts in resize() resize to the image to that percentage of the the original
+#Resize.
+Negative arguemnts in resize() function resize to the image to that percentage of the the original
-im_resized <- resize(parrots,-10,-10) # here we would resize to 10% of the original
+im_resized <- resize(im,-10,-10) # here we would resize to 10% of the original

 #Save image.
 The file extension controls file format.
 save.image(im_resize, "Resized.jpg")